 Design of PCR donors

-Following the mediated by the sgRNA, a repair donorcan be used to insert an FP inframe with the protein coded by the targeted gene.
-Repair donorsPCR (linear dsDNA)contain the FPhomology arms corresponding to sequences the DSB and the site of FP insertion.
-PCR primers contain sequences annealing It is important to introduce silent mutations to prevent a subsequent Cas9 cut of the PCR donor and edited locus if the FP insertion does not impair the PAM or sequence recognized by the sgRNA (Doench et al., 2016, Paix et al., 2019, Paix et al., 2017).
+Following the site-specific DSB mediated by the sgRNA/Cas9, a repair donor (PCR product, see below) can be used to insert an FP sequence, in-frame with the protein coded by the targeted gene.
+Repair donors are generated via PCR (linear dsDNA) and contain the FP sequence, flanked by short (30-40nt) 5’ and 3’ homology arms, corresponding to sequences flanking the DSB and the site of FP insertion.
+PCR primers contain a biotin moiety on their 5’ ends, the homology arm sequence (30-40nt), followed by the FP sequences (19-21nt) for annealing with the template containing the respective FP coding sequence (excluding start and stop codon).

+It is important to introduce silent mutations to prevent a subsequent Cas9 cut of the PCR donor and edited locus if the FP insertion does not impair the PAM or sequence recognized by the sgRNA (Doench et al., 2016, Paix et al., 2019, Paix et al., 2017).
 We recommend checking that the insertion will be in frame and does not create unintended codon changes by translating in silico the predicted gene fusion (as Expasy at https://web.expasy.org/translate/)

 -Order the PCR primer with a commercial provider (for e.g. Sigma-Aldrich: 25nmole scale, desalted, 5’Biotin.
 No other modifications such as phosphorothioate bonds were added.
 5’end Biotin is added to the primers to prevent in vivo concatemerization of the repair donor (and possible degradation as well) (Gutierrez-Triana et al., 2018).
 In addition, the Cas9-mSA has high affinity to the Biotin tags on the PCR donor and may help to bring the donor to the site of Cas9 cut (Gu et al., 2018).
 Upon receipt, reconstitute the oligo at 100uM in H2O, and store at -20°C.